-Significant changes in the macroeconomic and regulatory environment, and the occurrence of other events, subsequent to the Plan's approval by the European Commission have meant that a number of the Bank's assumptions underlying the Restructuring Plan are no longer valid, and that the Bank's financial performance for 2014 was significantly below the financial projections set forth in the Restructuring Plan.
-These changes and events include, among others, the entry into force of the establishment of the Single Supervisory Mechanism by which the Bank became subject to the sole supervision of the ECB; the conclusion, and communication of the final results, of the comprehensive assessment of the banking sector and the SREP carried out by the ECB in 2014; and the impact on the Bank of the findings of the AQR that formed part of the Comprehensive Assessment.
-The Bank was nevertheless in compliance with the commitments assumed under the Restructuring Plan as at December 31, 2014, as confirmed in the most recent report from the Plan's monitoring trustee.
+Significant changes in the macroeconomic and regulatory environment, and the occurrence of other events, subsequent to the Restructuring Plan's approval by the European Commission have meant that a number of the Bank's assumptions underlying the Restructuring Plan are no longer valid, and that the Bank's financial performance for 2014 was significantly below the financial projections set forth in the Restructuring Plan.
+These changes and events include, among others, the entry into force of the establishment of the Single Supervisory Mechanism by which the Bank became subject to the sole supervision of the ECB; the conclusion, and communication of the final results, of the comprehensive assessment of the banking sector and the SREP carried out by the ECB in 2014; and the impact on the Bank was nevertheless in compliance with the commitments assumed under the Restructuring Plan as at December 31, 2014, as confirmed in the most recent report from the Restructuring Plan's monitoring trustee.